-- Keep school playgrounds closed to the general public until park playground equipment and benches reopen in the community (see Oregon Health Authority's Specific Guidance for Outdoor Recreation Organizations). - After using the restroom students must wash hands with soap and water for 20 seconds.
-Soap must be made available to students and staff. - Before and after using playground equipment, students must wash hands with soap and water for 20 seconds or use an alcohol-based hand sanitizer with 60-95% alcohol. - Designate playground and shared equipment solely for the use of one cohort at a time.
-Disinfect at least daily or between use as much as possible in accordance with CDC guidance. - Cleaning requirements must be maintained (see section 2j of the Ready Schools, Safe Learners guidance). - Maintain physical distancing requirements, stable cohorts, and square footage requirements. - Provide signage and restrict access to outdoor equipment (including sports equipment, etc.). - Design recess activities that allow for physical distancing and maintenance of stable cohorts. - Clean all outdoor equipment at least daily or between use as much as possible in accordance with CDC guidance. - Limit staff rooms, common staff lunch areas, elevators and workspaces to single person usage at a time, maintaining six feet of distance between adults.
+OH/ A/ODE Requirements Hybrid/Onsite Plan $\boxtimes$ Keep school playgrounds closed to the general public until park Grounds staff will periodically sanitize equipment throughout the day. playground equipment and benches reopen in the community (see Oregon Health Authority's Specific Guidance for Outdoor Recreation Organizations). $\boxtimes$ After using the restroom students must wash hands with soap and Custodial staff schedules have been altered to provide cleaning of water for 20 seconds.
+Soap must be made available to students restrooms 2-3 times daily.
+High touch areas will be cleaned frequently and staff. and in between stable cohorts. $\boxtimes$ Before and after using playground equipment, students must wash hands with soap and water for 20 seconds or use an alcohol-based hand sanitizer with 60-95% alcohol. $\boxtimes$ Designate playground and shared equipment solely for the use of one cohort at a time.
+Disinfect at least daily or between use as much as possible in accordance with CDC guidance . $\boxtimes$ Cleaning requirements must be maintained (see section 2j of the Ready Schools, Safe Learners guidance). $\boxtimes$ Maintain physical distancing requirements, stable cohorts, and square footage requirements. $\boxtimes$ Provide signage and restrict access to outdoor equipment (including sports equipment, etc.). $\boxtimes$ Design recess activities that allow for physical distancing and maintenance of stable cohorts. $\boxtimes$ Clean all outdoor equipment at least daily or between use as much as possible in accordance with CDC guidance . $\boxtimes$ Limit staff rooms, common staff lunch areas, elevators and workspaces to single person usage at a time, maintaining six feet of distance between adults.